Advances in Phonons: From Band Topology to Phonon Chirality: Phonons: Theoretical Basis and Experimental Probes

 \subsection{A Brief Overview of Lattice Dynamics}

 Phonons are ubiquitous quasiparticles describing the collective motions of the underlying lattice.
 The lattice Hamiltonian can be written as the sum of kinetic and potential energy.
-For simplicity, here we consider a system with only one atom in the unit cell~\cite{kittel2018introduction}:
+For simplicity, we start with a system with one atom in the unit cell~\cite{kittel2018introduction}:

-where $u_{i}^{\alpha}$ represents atomic displacement away from its time-averaged equilibrium position; $i$ and $\alpha = x,y,z$ are labels of unit cell and vibrating degree of freedom, respectively. $M$ is the atomic mass.
+where $u_{i}^{\alpha}$ represents atomic displacement away from its time-averaged equilibrium position.
+Index $i$ and $j$ mark unit cell, and $\alpha, \beta = x,y,z$ represent vibrating directions. $M$ is the atomic mass.
 The Taylor expansion of the potential energy, $\Psi(\bs{u})$ follows